moinul-hossain-dhrubo/quran_hadith_verse_finder/README.md

 ### **Vector Database creation:**

 The model used to embed the dataset is `sentence-transformers/all-MiniLM-L6-v2`.
 Model documentation can be found [here](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
 This model is specialized for creating semantic sarch application with its sentence embedding capability.
 Seaprate embeddings/vector databases were created for Quran and four Hadith books combined.
-The embeddings/ vector database can be found in `model/ embeddings.pkl`.
+The embeddings/ vector database can be found in `models` directory.

 ### **HuggingFace Deployment:**